 The name “Juneteenth” comes from the date that slaves in Texas learned of their freedom: June + nineteenth.
 The day has been celebrated since 1866, and recognizes the inhumane struggles that Black Americans endured during slavery, and after slavery with systemic racism like Jim Crow laws and mass incarceration.

 While the day was already a holiday in many states, it became a federal holiday in 2021.
 A law declaring Juneteenth a federal holiday was passed by Congress and signed by President Joe Biden.
-Congress passed the law with almost every politician voting yes, except for 14 Republicans in the House of Representatives.
+Congress passed the law with almost every politician voting yes, except for 14 Republicans.
 However, Juneteenth is only a federal holiday, because of the work of activists like Opal Lee who worked hard to get support for it.

 |Juneteenth||Diecinueve de Junio (Juneteenth)|